-If we regard Science and Health as of human origin, (1) we learn little of its divine authorship and betray the scribe.
-Mrs. Eddy recorded Science and Health faithfully and obediently in 1875, and then revised it to adapt it "to the present demand" (see "Take Notice," written in 1908, and quoted in Miscellany, 237:4-11).
-This demand she found to be different at that date from "some twenty-five years" earlier.
-It will be different in 1972 from 1908; yet Mrs. Eddy never said that earlier editions were incorrect, nor that the 1908 version would need correction twenty-five or more years later: they merely needed adapting to confront what she referred to in another place as the "materialism and sensualism of the age, struggling against the advancing spiritual era."(2) It is noteworthy that she left as part of her latest writings the statement that the first edition of Science and Health contains "the complete statement of Christian Science" (see Retrospection and Introspection, 37:1, 1910 edition and thereafter).
-A metaphysician finds nothing in any edition of Science and Health which belies the claim that no human pen or tongue taught the Science contained therein(3) - a claim made in early editions as well as the one left in 1910.
+Many spiritual thinkers have been ready to identify the "scribe of Truth" in this age as Mary Baker Eddy, the author of Science and Health with Key to the Scriptures.
+Others may have had doubts about this, thinking it mistakenly associated the divine words with a departed personality.
+A true picture can be found by determining what is meant by "Author of Science and Health," for if we regard Science and Health as of human origin we learn little of the divine authority and betray the scribe (see Miscellany 115:4).
+Mrs Eddy recorded Science and Health faithfully and obediently in 1875 and then revised it to adapt it "to the present demand" (see S&H 361:21-32 and "Take Notice," written in 1908 and quoted in Miscellany p 237:4-11).
+This demand she found to be different at that date from "some twenty-five years" earlier, yet Mrs Eddy never indicated that she made changes because her early editions were wrong.
+They could, however, be adapted to confront what she referred to in another place as the "materialism and sensuality of the age, struggling against the advancing spiritual era" (S&H 65:11).

+However, it is noteworthy that she stated that the first edition of Science and Health contains "the complete statement of Christian Science" (see Retrospection and Introspection 37:1).
+A metaphysician finds nothing in any edition of Science and Health which belies the claim that no human pen or tongue taught the Science contained therein - a claim made in early editions as well as the one left in 1910 (see S&H 110:17).

+It may safely be accepted by all who apprehend Mrs Eddy's role as "a scribe under orders" that she did not relinquish her post until God's work was done; and "divine metaphysics [was] reduced to a system, to a form comprehensible by and adapted to the thought of the age in which we live" (S&H 146:31-5).
+A system based on Principle remains inviolate for all time.
+"The divine Spirit . . . has spoken through the inspired Word and will speak through it in every age and clime" (S&H 46:8).

-In addition to Mrs. Eddy's writings published in Boston since 1910, there is an infinity of writings and quotations which do not deviate from the Principle and rule stated in Science and Health, and as such can be considered to be both "by Mrs. Eddy" and not "of human origin."
-Scientists can verify their origin through their textbook, and can detect the pen of the "scribe of Truth."
+In addition to her published writings, Mrs Eddy left a wealth of letters and statements which do not deviate from the Principle and rule stated in Science and Health and as such can be considered to be both "by Mrs Eddy" and not "of human origin."
+Scientists can verify their origin through their textbook and can detect the pen of the "scribe of Truth."

-The Author of the Manual
+The Author of The Manual